I want to know with whom Jamie Gurellic has pictures of with a goat.

 Somebody does need to have a serious investigation into not the regulatory, the alphabet soup of regulatory.

-How it is that the Democrat Party came to totally take over Freddie Mack and Fannie Mae and turn them into political operations.
+We need to find investigation how it is that the Democrat Party came to totally take over Freddie Mac and Fannie Mae and turn them into political operations when their purpose was to somehow deal with the mortgage.

-Can't leave Pelosi out of this last night on CNBC's crisis on Wall Street.
+Can't leave Pelosi out of this.

-Nancy Pelosi, does your party deserve some of the responsibility here?
+Last night on CNBC's crisis on Wall Street, Nancy Pelosi, does your party deserve some of the responsibility here?

-No, John McCain said that this is a result of overregulation by the Democrats in Congress.
+No, John McCain said that this is a result of over-regulation by the Democrats in Congress.

-Either he doesn't know what he's talking about, or he's misrepresenting the facts as he knows them.
+Either he doesn't know what he's talking about or he's misrepresenting the facts as he knows them.

 But it's simply not true.